Difficulty Digesting Beans and Legumes? Try These Tips.

 blog post holistic nutrition difficulty digesting beans legumes jennifer raye

-For vegetarians in particular, adding beans and legumes to meals helps to lower the high glycemic load that other foods like carbohydrates may create
+For vegetarians in particular, adding beans and legumes to meals helps lower the high glycemic load that other foods, such as carbohydrates, can cause.

 But rest assured!
-With these few tips most people have no problem eating a variety of beans and legumes.
-For people who don’t have difficulty digesting beans, it’s still a good idea to implement these tips to optimize digestion.
+With these few tips, most people have no problem eating a variety of beans and legumes.
+Even for people who don’t have difficulty digesting beans, it’s still a good idea to follow these tips to optimize digestion.

 Tips to Digest Beans: